marcpage/libernet/README.md

 The third difference is that there is a cost to each message sent.

 Senders can spend CPU time as "postage" on messages to send a message first class, or spend less CPU time and send it bulk rate.
-This makes it more costly to send bulk messages and makes it easier to identify them.
+This makes it more costly to send bulk messages and makes it easier to identify bulk messages.
 If it takes 30 seconds to prep a message for three people, that is not a big deal.
 But for a company to send out a message to 3,000 people, it would take 8 hours of intense compute power.
 Companies would screen their mailing lists to only those who would truly be interested in their message.